UCF Department of Health Sciences

 Please call to schedule an appointment.

-Prospective students (not currently enrolled in UCF courses) are required to schedule an advising appointment.
+Prospective students are required to schedule an advising appointment.
 This is required to ensure the health sciences academic advisors have time to review all necessary program information.

 Enrollment in the 3-credit-hour Health Sciences Internship is by application only.
 Guidelines and prerequisites (below) must be met.
 The internship experience focuses on clinical shadowing, research and/or outreach.